pravega/pravega/documentation/src/docs/deployment/configuration-and-provisioning.md

 about the expected number of replicas of our data.
 But there is another important aspect to consider when setting these parameters: _stability_.
 Bookkeeper servers perform various background tasks, including ledger re-replication, auditing and garbage collection cycles.
-If our Pravega Cluster is under heavy load and Bookkeeper servers are close to saturation, it may be the case that one Bookeeper server processes requests at a lower rate than others while the mentioned background tasks are running.
+If our Pravega Cluster is under heavy load and Bookkeeper servers are close to saturation, it may be the case that one Bookkeeper server processes requests at a lower rate than others while the mentioned background tasks are running.
 In this case, setting `bookkeeper.ack.quorum.size < bookkeeper.write.quorum.size` may lead to overload the slowest Bookkeeper server, as the client does not wait for its acknowledgements to continue writing data.
 For this reason, in a production cluster we recommend to configuring: